-If we put this law of science to work in our daily lives, it can be inferred that applying even minimal effort can sometimes allow a person to have a profound impact on forces that appear to be more powerful or beyond his or her abilities.
+If we put this law of science to work in our daily lives, we can infer that applying even minimal effort can sometimes enable a person to have a profound impact on forces that appear to be more powerful or beyond his abilities.

-With this in mind, it should come as no surprise that in the laws on repentance, the great codifier of Jewish law, Maimonides, wrote: "Every individual should view himself and the world as being perfectly balanced between good and evil.
-Should he perform one mitzva (commandment), he will tip the scales in favor of the good and bring salvation and delivery to himself and to the entire world."
+With this in mind, it shouldn't come as a surprise that in the laws of repentance, the great Maimonides wrote: "Every individual should view himself and the world as being perfectly balanced between good and evil.
+Should he perform one commandment, he will tip the scales in favor of the good and bring salvation and delivery to himself and to the entire world."

 Are any particular mitzvot weightier, more readily able to tilt the Divine scale?